 Advertisers use a variety of methods to incorporate sex.
-From Old Spice to Axe, these products supposedly will make men more desirable, according to their commercials.
+For instance, Old Spice and Axe supposedly make men more desirable, according to their commercials.
 In perfume ads, only the most attractive women use the perfume, insinuating that if you use that type of perfume, you will also be beautiful.
 Sex is used to sell magazines with only the "sexiest men alive" being featured.
-Sports Illustrated sells a year subscription to many users who want it only for the swimsuit edition.
+Sports Illustrated sells a yearly subscription to many users who want it only for the swimsuit edition.

-Women are used to sell products most often when pitching sex.
+Did you know?
+Women are most often used to sell products pitching sex.
 In ads sampled from 2003, 92% of beauty ads featured female models.
 Just under half of the ads did not contain models.

 With the exception of entertainment advertising, women overwhelmingly occupy the pages of sex-selling advertisements.
 Of the 38% of provocative health and hygiene advertisements that featured models, 31% were female and 7% were male.

-The results of the study were published in the Journal of Current Issues and Research in Advertising.
-Leonard Reid, a professor of advertising at UGA Grady College, and Courtney Carpenter Childers, an assistant professor in the School of Advertising and Public Relations at the University of Tennessee, Knoxville, are co-authors of the study.
+The results of the study were published in the Journal of Current Issues & Research in Advertising.
+Leonard Reid, professor of advertising at the UGA Grady College of Journalism and Mass Communication, and Courtney Carpenter Childers, assistant professor in the School of Advertising and Public Relations at the University of Tennessee, Knoxville, are co-authors of the study.